adamyork/graphler/README.md

 - No support for overlapping data , or series.

 - Works in a very anonymous way;treats dom elements generally.
 For example, there is currently no way to say grab data from the 6th , and only 6th table on a page, if the column identifier is shared with other tables.
 Furthermore, specific selectors like #id's and .class selectors are not supported.

-#TODO
-- add support for ul and ol